indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 What about SSB Ticketing System then?

 There was no need of parser for SSB Ticketing System. monit tool was already developed by CMS team.
 It queries InfluxDB/ES data sources in MONIT via Grafana proxy.
-The SSB alerts in JSON format is printed on std output.
-We piped stdout to .json file and saved it to the disk.
+The SSB alerts in JSON format are printed on std output.
+We piped stdout to a .json file and saved it to the disk.
 This fulfills the goal of the parser.

 Ref :- <a target="_blank" href="https://github.com/dmwm/CMSMonitoring/blob/master/src/go/MONIT/monit.go">monit</a>

-Below is an example of such query.
+Below is an example of such a query.

 `monit -query=$query -dbname=$dbname -token=$token -dbid=$dbid > ssb_data.json`

-So far we have developed parser and found a way to convert both GGUS & SSB alerts in JSON files.
+So far we have developed the parser and found a way to convert both GGUS & SSB alerts to JSON files.
 But still we are far away from ingesting them to AlertManager.
-Let's see how we are doing it, shall we?
+Let's see how we are doing it.

 ## Alerting Module
 <br>